-- 1. persistent lateness; - 2. not wearing the appropriate school uniform; - 3. leaving school without authorization; - 4. not co-operating with staff, parents or peers; - 5. use of inappropriate language; - 6. inappropriate use of technology or accessing inappropriate sites.
+- 1. persistent lateness; - 2. not wearing the appropriate school uniform; - 3. leaving school without authorization; - 4. not co-operating with staff, parents or peers; - 5. use of inappropriate language; - 6. inadequate equipment to access the relevant lesson; - 7. inappropriate use of technology or accessing inappropriate sites.